soobinrho/BeeMovr/README.md

 Keith Robert from the Valley Hive in California explained that beekeepers are sometimes forced to relocate their beehives - e.g. California drought - and they can't just move into any location.
 They need to find an area that has the highest survival rate and the best nectar availability for their colonies.
-That's why we created BeeMovr.
+That's why we started BeeMovr.

 <br>